pretheevi/BookNestLibrary/README.md

 **License**
 This repository does not include a license file.
 Add a license (for example, MIT) if you want others to reuse this code freely.

----
-If you'd like, I can:
-- apply small fixes (update `script.js` link targets and recommendation id handling),
-- normalize image paths in `data.js`, and
-- add `alt` text and lazy-loading for images.

-Tell me which of those you'd like me to apply next.